Skip to main content

 What Are Connectors?

-Connectors let you securely link external services to Workshop.
-Once connected, Workshop can access and query your data contextually across all your conversations — no need to manually copy data or explain your database structure each time.
-Think of connectors as secure bridges between Workshop and your external services.
-Your credentials are encrypted, never shared with AI models, and you maintain full control over access.
+Connectors link external services to Workshop.
+Once connected, Workshop can use AI models, query your databases, and access your files across all your conversations — no need to manually copy data or explain your setup each time.

 Data Connectors